coollabsio/documentation-coolify/docs/knowledge-base/git/bitbucket/integration.md

 ---
 title: "Integration"
+description: "A guide on how to use Bitbucket based repositories with Coolify."
 ---

+# Bitbucket Integration
 This guide will show you how to use Bitbucket based repositories with Coolify.

 ## Public Repositories